 This drill is best for small forwards and shooting guards.
 It will train you to sprint down the court and hit jump shots.
 Practicing this drill will make you a valuable asset for your team.

-These drills may be very basic and boring but for others could already be in advanced level.
+These drills may be very basic and boring but for others could already be in the advanced level.
 Adding speed, weights, and duration to the drills will make these definitely an advanced method of improving your basketball skills.